carbon-language/carbon-lang/llvm/docs/LangRef.rst

 A volatile load or store may have additional target-specific semantics.
 Any volatile operation can have side effects, and any volatile operation can read and/or modify state which is not accessible via a regular load or store in this module.
-Volatile operations may use adresses which do not point to memory (like MMIO registers).
+Volatile operations may use addresses which do not point to memory (like MMIO registers).
 This means the compiler may not use a volatile operation to prove a non-volatile access to that address has defined behavior.